tbroyer/gwt-maven-archetypes/README.md

 Change directory to your generated project and issue the following commands:

-1. `mvn clean package -Ddraft`
+1. `mvn clean install -Ddraft`
-2. In one terminal window: `cd server && mvn jetty:start -Ddev`
+2. In one terminal window: `cd server && mvn jetty:start`
 3. In another terminal window: `cd client && mvn gwt:run -Ddev`